-A normal heart will repeat this process about 100,000 times each day—that is 60 to 100 beats per minute for the average healthy person’s heart while he or she is at rest.
+A normal heart will repeat this process about 100,000 times each day.
+That’s 60 to 100 beats per minute for the average healthy person while at rest.

 Arrhythmias are named and categorized based on three points:

-- origin (whether it is in the ventricles or the atria)
+- origin (whether it’s in the ventricles or the atria)

-- Sick sinus: The sinus node is responsible for setting the pace of your heart.
-If it isn’t sending electrical impulses properly, your heart may be pumping too slowly or irregularly.
-Scarring near the sinus node, from heart disease or a heart attack, may also slow down or block the electrical impulses as they try to travel through the heart.
+Sick sinus: The sinus node is responsible for setting the pace of your heart.
+If it isn’t sending electrical impulses properly, your heart may pump too slowly or irregularly.
+Scarring near the sinus node from heart disease or a heart attack may also slow down or block the electrical impulses as they try to travel through the heart.

-- Conduction block: If your heart’s electrical pathways are blocked, the chambers of the heart may contract slowly or not at all.
+Conduction block: If your heart’s electrical pathways are blocked, the chambers of the heart may contract slowly or not at all.
 A block can happen anywhere along the heart’s electrical pathways—between the sinus node and atrioventricular (AV) node, or between the AV node and the ventricles.
-These blocks may show no signs other than skipped or slowed heartbeats.
+There may be no signs of these blocks other than skipped or slowed heartbeats.

 Tachycardia is a fast heartbeat.
-It is defined as a resting heart rate of more than 100 beats per minute.
+It’s defined as a resting heart rate of more than 100 beats per minute.
 The two most common types of tachycardia are supraventricular tachycardia and ventricular tachycardia.

-Supraventricular tachycardia (SVT) is any arrhythmia that begins above the ventricle.
-SVTs are usually identified by a burst of rapid heartbeats that can begin and end suddenly or can be chronic.
-These bursts can last a few seconds or several hours, and may cause your heart to beat more than 160 times per minute.
+Supraventricular tachycardia: Supraventricular tachycardia (SVT) is any arrhythmia that begins above the ventricle.
+SVTs are usually identified by a burst of rapid heartbeats that can be chronic or begin and end suddenly.
+These bursts can last a few seconds or several hours and may cause your heart to beat more than 160 times per minute.
 The most common SVTs include atrial fibrillation and atrial flutter.

-The heartbeats in atrial flutter are more rhythmic and constant than the heartbeats in atrial fibrillation.
+Atrial flutter: The heartbeats in atrial flutter are more rhythmic and constant than the heartbeats in atrial fibrillation.
 Still, atrial flutter can come and go in sudden bursts.
-It can be life threatening.
+It can be life-threatening.
 This type of arrhythmia occurs most often in people with heart disease.
 It also often shows up in the first weeks after heart surgery.

-Sudden, rapid, irregular, and chaotic heartbeats in the ventricle may be a sign of a dangerous arrhythmia called ventricular fibrillation (VF).
+Ventricular fibrillation: VF may have signs such as sudden, rapid, irregular, and chaotic heartbeats in the ventricle.
 These erratic electrical impulses, sometimes triggered by a heart attack, cause your heart’s ventricles to quiver (fibrillate).
-When you have this kind of arrhythmia, your ventricles aren’t able to pump blood into your body, and your heart rate drops quickly.
-This will make your blood pressure fall, and the blood supply to your body and organs will be diminished.
+When you have this kind of arrhythmia, your ventricles can’t pump blood into your body, and your heart rate drops quickly.
+This makes your blood pressure fall and diminishes the blood supply to your body and organs.
 VF is the number one cause of sudden cardiac arrest.

 Premature heartbeats may result in the feeling that your heart has skipped a beat.
 In reality, your normal heart rhythm has been interrupted by a too-soon beat, and you’re experiencing an extra beat between two normal heartbeats.

 There are many types of heart arrhythmias.
-Most arrhythmias are harmless.
-Virtually everyone has an arrhythmia at one time or another.
-Frequently, it goes unnoticed.
-It’s normal to have an increased heart speed during exercise, when your heart is working hard to provide your tissues with oxygen-rich blood so you don’t fatigue too quickly.
-Athletes and people who are physically fit may have slow heart rates because their hearts work very efficiently and don’t require as many beats as other less-fit people.
+Most are harmless, and nearly everyone has an arrhythmia at one time or another.
+Frequently, they go unnoticed.
+It’s also normal to have an increased heart rate during exercise, when your heart is working hard to provide your tissues with oxygen-rich blood so you don’t fatigue too quickly.
+Athletes and people who are physically fit may have slow heart rates because their hearts work very efficiently and don’t require as many beats as others who exercise less often.

-Some arrhythmias are not harmless.
+Some arrhythmias are not harmless, though.
 Your outlook depends on the type and severity of your arrhythmia.
-If you believe you have an arrhythmia, you should see your doctor.
-Even the most serious arrhythmias can often be successfully treated.
+If you think you have an arrhythmia, you should see your doctor.
+Even the most serious arrhythmias can often be treated successfully.
 Most people with arrhythmia can live a normal life.